Chords + Lyrics | All Right Now

 Chorus

-As the chorus begins, a G chord is introduced, which serves as the classic rock ‘n’ roll bVIIx chord.
-The D chord still features an F# in the bass.
-For the A chord, we play something that could have been described as honky-tonk, or A6 – A5 – Asus4 above with chords and lyrics, I opted to just write A.
+As the chorus begins, a G chord appears, serving as the classic rock ‘n’ roll bVIIx chord.
+The D chord still features an F# in the bass, while the A part includes subtle variations — A6, A5, and Asus4 — though I’ve simply notated it as A above.

-You must have TAB for all this and since there are two guitars on the record but only one of you, I’ve had to design a hybrid part, here’s a link: All Right Now – Guitar Lesson with TAB.
+You’ll need TAB for all this, and since there are two guitars on the record but only one of you, I’ve created a hybrid version.
+Here’s the link: All Right Now – Guitar Lesson with TAB.

 Solo

-I started saying that this is a bit like a blues (I IV V), but instead of V, we’ve had the bVIIx.
-The V, or E chord, do appear but only once — at the end of the (quite long) solo.
+At first glance, the tune feels like a blues progression (I–IV–V), but instead of the V, we mainly get the bVIIx.
+The E chord only appears once — at the end of the (quite long) solo.

 Before that E, we move like this: